Oscar Malapitan: Vice Mayor of Caloocan (1998–2001)

 After two terms as councilor, he was elected vice mayor in 1998, serving one term.
 It was during this period when he removed his support for Mayor Rey Malonzo in 2000 due to accusations from city council members that Malapitan is "[ignorant] of parliamentary procedures".
 As a supporter of President Joseph Estrada, Malapitan later accused Malonzo of sending him "insulting" text messages after Estrada was ousted by EDSA II in January 2001.

 That same year, he attempted to run for congress as representative of Caloocan's 1st District, but lost to re-electionist Enrico Echiverri.

 Representative (2004–2013)

-However, Malapitan later defeated Mayor Malonzo for the same position in 2004, eventually serving three consecutive terms as congressman until 2013.
+However, Malapitan later defeated Mayor Malonzo for representative of Caloocan's 1st District in 2004, eventually serving three consecutive terms as congressman until 2013.

 As representative, Malapitan pushed for the renovation of Dr. Jose N. Rodriguez Memorial Hospital to become a tertiary-level hospital, the establishment of Caloocan National Science and Technology High School, and the establishment of four new branches of the Metropolitan Trial Court at Caloocan.